Introduction

 Use Cases and Applications

-• Environmental Research: Measuring glacier mass balance, mapping deforestation, and modeling watershed hydrology across vast basins.
+• Environmental Research: Monitoring glacier mass balance, mapping deforestation rates, and modeling watershed hydrology across vast basins to understand ecological dynamics and climate change impacts.

-• Disaster Response: Post-event mapping for large-scale earthquakes, tsunamis, or volcanic eruptions in sparsely populated areas.
+• Disaster Response: Supporting rapid assessment and mapping after large-scale natural disasters such as earthquakes, tsunamis, volcanic eruptions, or landslides in sparsely populated regions.

 Head-to-Head Comparison: Urban vs. Remote Mapping